 Marshrutka schedule & ticket price

-The fare to Batumi is 25 GEL and can be paid in cash directly to the driver.
+The fare to Batumi is 35 GEL, paid in cash at the ticket desk.

 Shared taxi to Batumi